10 Reasons to Love MFT at USF in Santa Rosa

 Assistant Professor, Counseling Psychology

-Each year at our annual Traineeship/Internship Fair, students have the opportunity to interview with potential traineeship and internship sites that fit their interests and schedules.
-For the next two semesters, students provide supervised counseling to site clients, further developing their skills and gaining valuable experience and professional contacts.
+Each year at our annual Traineeship Fair, students have the opportunity to interview with potential traineeship sites that fit their interests and schedules.
+For two semesters, students provide supervised counseling to site clients, further developing their skills and gaining valuable experience and professional contacts.

 USF's Santa Rosa MFT faculty are committed to providing a warm and culturally sensitive learning environment.
 In the classroom, we consider students’ sociocultural contexts and honor their multiple viewpoints and strengths.
 Our instructors teach a range of theoretical orientations and share first-hand experiences in decision-making and treatment planning in individual, marital, couples, family, and group counseling.
 Our faculty work diligently and collaboratively every day to create an academic curriculum that empowers students to seek out educational and training experiences that will facilitate their clinical and personal growth.